 Lavender Phenomenal® Description

-Plump mounds, winter hardiness and lots of fragrant, long stemmed blooms makes this plant, well phenomenal!
+Robust mounds, winter hardiness and lots of fragrant, long stemmed blooms makes this lavender, well, phenomenal!

 The hallmark of this variety is it does not die back from the bottom, as is commonly seen in other hardy lavenders.
 Phenomenal remains thick and full throughout the entire plant growing 24" high and wide.